neondatabase/website/content/docs/guides/guides-intro.md

 ### Framework, language, and platform guides

-Integrate your applications with our framework, language, and platform guides.
+Integrate your applications with Neon.

 <TechnologyNavigation>